g0v-data/g0v-hackmd-archive/notes/SiyDkrkQQXuEEczGlYS23A.md

         - data commons for good made by nonprofit and citizens
     - [mixon](https://mixon.io)
         - 跟首爾市政府合作
-        - a solution for collaboration
+        - a solution for collaboration and governance.
         - not open-source but Saas
     - [townhall](https://townhall.kr)
-        - interactive polling
+        - interactive polling and mass voting.
-        - like slido
+        - like slido, but more korean-style collaboration (realtime, graphical effect, ... )
         - user can add opinion
+        - used by citizen participation budget voting in local gov.
         - not open-source
 - What is your consideration when you use digital tools or develop the tools?
     - development by themselves